ScottLogic/blog/_posts/2025-01-01-algebraic-data-types-with-java.md

 ## Product

-- These represent a combination of data, where a type holds values of several other types simultaneously.
-Think of it as an "AND" relationship.
-A Point might be a product type consisting of an x coordinate and a y coordinate.
+These represent a combination of data, where a type holds values of several other types simultaneously.
+  + Think of it as an "AND" relationship.
+  + A Point might be a product type consisting of an x coordinate and a y coordinate.

-- Defines values
+  + It defines values
-- Logical AND operator
+  + Logical AND operator
-- Product types bundle two or more arbitrary types together such that T=A and B and C.
+  + Product types bundle two or more arbitrary types together such that T=A and B and C.
-- The product is the cartesian product of all their components
+  + The product is the cartesian product of all their components

 In code, we may see this as Tuples, POJOs or Records.
 In Set theory this is the cartesian product